NDaruwalla/employee-tracker/README.md

   ## Installation

-  * [Node JS](https://nodejs.org/en/download/) is an asynchronous event-driven JavaScript runtime, designed to build scalable network applications
+  1. [Node JS](https://nodejs.org/en/download/) is an asynchronous event-driven JavaScript runtime, designed to build scalable network applications
-  * [MySQL](https://www.npmjs.com/package/mysql) NPM package used to connect to the MySQL database and perform queries
+  2. [MySQL](https://www.npmjs.com/package/mysql) is used to connect to the MySQL database and perform queries
-  * [npm inquirer](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package used to interact with the user via the command-line
+  3. [npm inquirer](https://www.npmjs.com/package/inquirer/v/0.2.3) is used to interact with the user via the command-line
-  * [npm console.table](https://www.npmjs.com/package/console.table) used to print MySQL rows to the console.
+  4. [npm console.table](https://www.npmjs.com/package/console.table) is used to print MySQL rows to the console
-  * [npm chalk](https://www.npmjs.com/package/chalk) used to style text color and background in console
+  5. [npm chalk](https://www.npmjs.com/package/chalk) is used to style text color and background in console
-  * [npm figlet](https://www.npmjs.com/package/figlet) used to turn a string of text into ASCII Art
+  6. [npm figlet](https://www.npmjs.com/package/figlet) is used to turn a string of text into ASCII Art
-  * [npm nodmon](https://www.npmjs.com/package/nodemon) automatically restarts the node application when file changes in the directory are detected
+  7. [npm nodmon](https://www.npmjs.com/package/nodemon) automatically restarts the node application when file changes in the directory are detected

   ## Use
-  This application is designed for non-developers to view and interact with employee information stored in a database.
+  The Synergy Employee Tracker is designed for non-developers to view and interact with employee information stored in a database.

   ## License
   MIT